 Workplace sexual harassment is a form of employment discrimination in Nevada.
 There are typically two kinds of workplace sexual harassment:

-- Quid pro quo sexual harassment The harasser is in a senior position, and he/she conditions the victim’s employment on complying with sexual acts; or
+- Quid pro quo sexual harassment Your harasser is in a senior position, and they condition your employment on complying with sexual acts; or

-- Hostile work environment: The harasser subjects the victim to physical or emotional abuse that threatens the victim’s job or makes it difficult to work.
+- Hostile work environment: Your harasser subjects you to physical or emotional abuse that threatens your job or makes it difficult to work.

 - pain and suffering (including emotional distress);